dalugoSU/ist_reminder_bot/README.md

 - pushms : push [today] or push [tomorrow] push assignments to ms teams
 - custom card titles for ms card
 - pushe : pushe [today] or pushe [tomorrow] push assignments to email
+- setreminder: create a reminder of tomorrow's assingments using google's calendar API
 - clear : clear screen

 ctrl + d to exit